tommyb67/private-imdb/README.md

 where <URL> is the ssh URL from your forked repository (what you usually use to clone from, something in the form of "git@github.com:USERNMAE/REPO_NAME.git")

-If the homework destination is already defined, to SET thisthe destination as a new URL, do:
+If the 'homework' destination is already defined, instead SET the destination as a new URL:

 ``git remote set-url homework <URL>``